GoogleChrome/web.dev/src/site/content/en/blog/quintoandar/index.md

 ### Reducing layout shift

 The condominium page had a few issues with [Cumulative Layout Shift](/cls/) (CLS).
-The elements responsible for the layout shifts were rendered only in the client — for instance, hydrating server-side markup with client-rendered components, or images without defined `width` and `height` attributes.
+The elements responsible for the layout shifts were rendered only in the client&mdash;for instance, hydrating server-side markup with client-rendered components, or images without defined `width` and `height` attributes.

 To solve these problems, we set exact dimensions for these elements when possible, or estimated values with `min-height`.
 There are more options, such as using the [`aspect-ratio` CSS property](https://developer.mozilla.org/docs/Web/CSS/aspect-ratio).
 We also created placeholders to prevent dynamically rendered components from causing layout shifts.